codeWithPriyan/Todo-Assignment/README.md

 Features -
   1.Add, edit, and delete to-do items

   2.View your current to-do list

-  3.Generate a summary of all pending to-dos using a real LLM (e.g., Gemini, OpenAI, Cohere, etc.)
+  3.Generate a summary of all pending to-dos using a real LLM ( Gemini)

-  4.Send the generated summary to a Slack channel with one click 5.Visual feedback for Slack operation success or failure
+  4.Send the generated summary to a Slack channel with one click

+  5.Visual feedback for Slack operation success or failure

 Tech Stack -

 Layer	Technology Choices

 Frontend -	React

 Backend -	Node.js (Express)

 Database -	Supabase

 LLM -	Gemini

 Slack -	Slack Incoming Webhooks

 Setup Instructions -